-ON THIS PAGE: You will find information about how many people are diagnosed with meningioma each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with meningioma each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-As discussed in the Overview , about 80% of meningiomas are noncancerous.
-The remaining 20% are likely to come back after treatment, and 1% to 2% of these become cancerous.
+As discussed in the Overview , about 80% to 90% of meningiomas are noncancerous.
+The remaining 10% to 20% are likely to come back after treatment, and 1% to 3% of these become cancerous.

 The 10-year survival rate tells you what percent of people live at least 10 years after the cancer is found.
 Percent means how many out of 100.
 The 10-year survival rate for malignant meningioma is around 57%.
 Survival rates for meningioma depend on several factors, including whether the tumor is cancerous and the patient’s age.
 Age has a large effect on survival of malignant meningioma.
 The 10-year survival is around 82% for people aged 20 to 44 years, and around 36% for people aged 75+ years.